ihmeuw/vivarium_research/docs/source/gbd2017_models/risks/low_birthweight_short_gestation/index.rst

   E [\text{mr}(i)] = \text{ACMR}.

-All-cause mortality is the sum of all the cause-specific mortality rates (CSMRs):
+(In actuality, this equation may only hold approximately when following our approach; see :ref:`note below <expected_mortality_hazard_note>`.)
+All-cause mortality is the sum of all the cause-specific mortality rates
+(CSMRs):

 .. math::